-While not specifically designated as "special needs" the State is directed statutorily to gather data on the following populations: farmworkers, youth aging out of foster care, and veterans (which may include wounded warriors, as defined by the Caring for Wounded Warriors Act of 2008); these populations are often considered specifically in plans and programming of funds.
+While not specifically designated as "special needs" the State is directed by Texas Government Code §2306.0721 to analyze data on the following populations: farmworkers, youth aging out of foster care, and veterans (which may include wounded warriors, as defined by the Caring for Wounded Warriors Act of 2008); these populations are often considered specifically in plans and programming of funds.

-In this Consolidated Plan, there is a focus on PLWH and their families because Housing Opportunities for Persons with AIDS ["HOPWA"] is a specific funding source for this population.
+This Consolidated Plan focuses on PLWH and their families because Housing Opportunities for Persons with AIDS ["HOPWA"] is a specific funding source for this population.
 Housing is a critical need for PLWH; the National HIV/AIDS Strategy has a U.S. housing goal to increase the Ryan White HIV/AIDS Program clients with permanent housing from 82% to 86% by 2015 (The White Housing Office of National AIDS Policy, 2010).